James Cook: Seven Years' War

 The day after the fall of Louisbourg, Cook met an army officer, Samuel Holland, who was using a plane table to survey the area.
 The two men had an immediate connection through their interest in surveying, and Holland taught Cook the methods he was using.
-They collaborated on developing preliminary charts of the entrance to the Saint Lawrence River, with Cook writing the accompanying sailing directions.
+They collaborated on developing preliminary charts of the entrance to the St. Lawrence River, with Cook writing the accompanying sailing directions.
 Cook's first map to be engraved and printed was of Gaspé Bay, drawn in 1758 and published in 1759.
 The integration of Holland's land-surveying techniques with Cook's hydrographic expertise enabled Cook, from that point forward, to produce nautical charts of coastal regions that significantly exceeded the accuracy of most contemporary charts.

 As Major-General James Wolfe's advance on Quebec progressed in 1759, Cook and other ships' masters took soundings, marked shoals, and updated charts – particularly around Quebec.
 This information enabled Wolfe to mount a stealthy nighttime attack by transporting troops across the river, leading to victory in the Battle of the Plains of Abraham.